Hostile131/module-11-challenge/README.md

 - [Questions](#questions)

 ## Installation
+Be sure to navigate to the Develop folder of the program.

 In git bash, "npm i" should install all required Node modules to run the program.

 ![npm i](Resources/Screenshots/module-install.png)